Google Analytics 4 for SEO: How to Find Key Data Insights

 In the same Traffic Acquisition report that we mentioned earlier, under Acquisition, select Sessions source/medium as the Primary Dimension.
 Then, type ‘organic’ in the search bar to filter out traffic from other mediums.
 In the table, you’ll see stats on users, sessions, and conversions coming from different search engines.

-With Google Analytics 4, you can gain insights into how users come to your site organically.
-The Traffic acquisition report mentioned in the previous section is the key to this, but unlike in Universal Analytics, you won’t see GA4 organic keywords by default because the tool wants to protect the privacy of website visitors.
+With Google Analytics 4, you can gain valuable insights into how users come to your site organically.
+Yet, the tool doesn’t provide data on organic keywords by default because it aims to protect the privacy of website visitors.

-To view and analyze organic keywords that drive traffic and conversions, and to optimize your website accordingly, you need to connect Google Search Console to your GA4.
+To view and analyze organic keywords that drive traffic and conversions, and to optimize your website accordingly, you need to connect your Google Search Console account to GA4.

 Here’s how to do it: